angular/angular/aio/aio-builds-setup/docs/overview--general.md

 - The CI script checks whether the PR has touched any files that might affect the angular.io app (currently the `aio/` or `packages/` directories, ignoring spec files).
 - The CI script gzips and stores the build artifacts in the CI infrastructure.
-- When the build completes CircleCI triggers a webhook on the upload-server.
+- When the build completes CircleCI triggers a webhook on the preview-server.

 More info on how to set things up on CI can be found [here](misc--integrate-with-ci.md).

 ### Hosting build artifacts

-- nginx receives the webhook trigger and passes it through to the upload server.
+- nginx receives the webhook trigger and passes it through to the preview server.
-- The upload-server makes a request to CircleCI for the URL of the AIO build artifacts.
+- The preview-server makes a request to CircleCI for the URL of the AIO build artifacts.
-- The upload-server makes a request to this URL to receive the artifact - failing if the size exceeds the specified max file size - and stores it in a temporary location.
+- The preview-server makes a request to this URL to receive the artifact - failing if the size exceeds the specified max file size - and stores it in a temporary location.
-- The upload-server runs several checks to determine whether the request should be accepted and whether it should be publicly accessible or stored for later verification (more details can be found [here](overview--security-model.md)).
+- The preview-server runs several checks to determine whether the request should be accepted and whether it should be publicly accessible or stored for later verification (more details can be found [here](overview--security-model.md)).
-- The upload-server changes the "visibility" of the associated PR, if necessary.
+- The preview-server changes the "visibility" of the associated PR, if necessary.
 For example, if builds for the same PR had been previously deployed as non-public and the current build has been automatically verified, all previous builds are made public as well.
-  If the PR transitions from "non-public" to "public", the upload-server posts a comment on the corresponding PR on GitHub mentioning the SHAs and the links where the previews can be found.
+  If the PR transitions from "non-public" to "public", the preview-server posts a comment on the corresponding PR on GitHub mentioning the SHAs and the links where the previews can be found.
-- The upload-server verifies that the uploaded file is not trying to overwrite an existing build.
+- The preview-server verifies that it is not trying to overwrite an existing build.
-- The upload-server deploys the artifacts to a sub-directory named after the PR number and the first few characters of the SHA: `<PR>/<SHA>/` (Non-publicly accessible PRs will be stored in a different location, but again derived from the PR number and SHA.)
+- The preview-server deploys the artifacts to a sub-directory named after the PR number and the first few characters of the SHA: `<PR>/<SHA>/` (Non-publicly accessible PRs will be stored in a different location, but again derived from the PR number and SHA.)
-- If the PR is publicly accessible, the upload-server posts a comment on the corresponding PR on GitHub mentioning the SHA and the link where the preview can be found.
+- If the PR is publicly accessible, the preview-server posts a comment on the corresponding PR on GitHub mentioning the SHA and the link where the preview can be found.

 More info on the possible HTTP status codes and their meaning can be found